 Step 2.
-If you previously made or are making the simplified limitation election (see page 8), skip Part I and enter on the AMT Form 1116, line 16, the same amount you entered on that line for the regular tax.
-If you did not complete Form 1116 for the regular tax and you previously made or are making the simplified limitation election, complete Part I and lines 14 through 16 of the AMT Form 1116 using regular tax amounts.
+If you previously made or are making the simplified limitation election (see page 9), skip Part I and enter on the AMT Form 1116, line 16, the same amount you entered on that line for the regular tax.
+If you did not complete Form

+1116 for the regular tax and you previously made or are making the simplified limitation election, complete Part I and lines 14 through 16 of the AMT Form 1116 using regular tax amounts.

 If the election does not apply, complete Part I using only income and deductions that are allowed for the AMT and attributable to sources outside the United States.
-If you have any foreign source qualified dividends or foreign source capital gains (including any foreign source capital gain distributions) or losses, you may use the instructions under Step 3 to determine whether you must make adjustments to those amounts before you enter the amounts on line 1 or line 5 of the AMT Form 1116.
-If you choose not to follow the instructions under Step 3, see sections 1(h)(11)(C)(iv) and 904(b)(2) to determine the adjustments you must make.
+If you have any foreign source qualified dividends or foreign source capital gains (including any foreign source capital gain distributions) or losses, use the instructions under Step 3 to determine whether you must make adjustments to those amounts before you include the amounts on line 1a or line 5 of the AMT Form 1116.

 Step 3.
-Follow the instructions below, if applicable, to determine the amount of foreign source qualified dividends, capital gain distributions, and other capital gains and losses to include on line 1 and line 5 of the AMT Form 1116.
+Follow the instructions below, if applicable, to determine the amount of foreign source qualified dividends, capital gain distributions, and other capital gains and losses to include on line 1a and line 5 of the AMT Form 1116.

 Foreign qualified dividends.
-You must adjust your foreign source qualified dividends before you include those amounts on line 1 of the AMT Form 1116 if:
+You must adjust your foreign source qualified dividends before you include those amounts on line 1a of the AMT Form 1116 if: